 Less Is More

-Selecting and presenting your photos is an important part of the photography workflow, and one that we’ll definitely devote an article to in the future.
+Selecting and presenting your photos is an important part of the photography workflow and one that we’ll definitely devote an article to in the future.
 You know there’s nothing more boring than sifting through thousands of vacation photos.
 And a flood of photographs is just as boring for your audience!
-If you really want the rotten tomatoes, be sure to include the same scene multiple times, once with a tree in the way, one after a car drove away, and one because your sister finally smiled.
+If you really want the rotten tomatoes, be sure to include the same scene multiple times, once with a tree in the way, once after a car drove away, and once because your sister finally smiled.